Power of assessment: Best judgement: Some remedies for invalid assessments

 It is recommended that when advising a trader of the correct notification or where you have made a fresh assessment you should also send separate letter of explanation to remove any doubts or confusion by the trader.

-If however you feel this may be contentious, you are advised to contact Central Policy TAA, see VAEC0150.
+If however you feel this may be contentious, you are advised to contact Tax Administration, Litigation and Advice (TALA), see VAEC0150.

 In the case of BUPA Purchasing Ltd the court of appeal held that an assessment can be maintained for a reason other than the reason originally notified.